How to switch from Avalara

 Here’s what you’ll need to do:

-- Review your Avalara contract and finalize the cancellation date.
+- Review your Avalara contract and confirm your cancellation date.
 Make sure you have a good understanding of your contract terms — including any required notice period — to avoid surprise billing or unexpected service extensions.

 - Notify internal stakeholders of the upcoming change.
 Filing responsibilities may shift between teams during the transition.
 Make sure your accounting, operations, and leadership teams are aligned on obligations and timelines.

 - Contact TaxCloud 30-60 days before your cutover.
-This gives our onboarding team time to review your account setup, prepare your state filings, and assist with removing Avalara’s access to relevant tax portals.
+This allows time for our onboarding team to prepare your account, coordinate filings, and support a smooth transition away from Avalara.

 We typically recommend waiting until your contract is about to expire before making the switch, unless you have a pressing reason to transition early.
 Because Avalara signs brands to annual contracts, leaving early means that you’ll end up double-paying for tax services — once to Avalara (even if you’re no longer using the service) and once to TaxCloud.